rafaeloliveiracanuto/CSTV_Challenge/README.md

 3. Swipe down on the screen and release to trigger the pull-to-refresh action.
 4. The app will initiate a refresh and update the match data with the latest information.

+## Pagination Feature
+CSTV supports pagination to handle a large number of matches efficiently.
+When viewing the matches list, you can load more matches by scrolling to the end of the list.
+Follow these steps to utilize the pagination feature:

+1. Launch the CSTV app on your mobile device or emulator.
+2. Navigate to the matches screen where the match data is displayed.
+3. Scroll down the list of matches until you reach the end.
+4. The app will automatically load the next page of matches and append them to the existing list.
+5. The newly fetched matches will be sorted and merged with the existing list to maintain the correct order based on their dates and times.
+6. Continue scrolling to load additional pages if available.
+7. If no more matches are available, the app will indicate the end of the list.

+The pagination feature allows for a seamless browsing experience, ensuring that you can explore and access a large number of matches while maintaining the correct chronological order of the matches.

 ## Contributing

 Contributions to CSTV are welcome!
 If you have any suggestions, bug reports, or feature requests, please submit them to the project repository.